How did I get here?!?

 In February 2018, I began living in St. Petersburg, FL to visit the gulf beaches more often.
 (Life's short and I love the beach!)
 I've met some spectacular birth doulas living in this area and we are excited to be a part of the new chapter of The Happiest Doulas.
 To best highlight our private, in-home childbirth and parenting lessons, we created Launch! which allows online scheduling of private instruction of childbirth and infant care classes.
 Drawing together a team of Lamaze instructors and infant care specialists, we provide personalized prenatal preparation in two metro areas of the southeast: Atlanta and Tampa - St. Pete - Clearwater - Sarasota.

 My awesome circle of friends and colleagues are currently working on more projects and a few other ideas that continue to swim around in our heads.
 It brings me great pleasure to see my teammates' many talents and passion projects come to fruition, allowing us to offer unparalleled service to the perinatal families of Atlanta and Tampa.
-To learn more about me or the pregnancy and postpartum services that I provide, request a call.
+To learn more about me or the pregnancy and postpartum services that I can provide to you, please request a call with me.
 I'm always happy to chat about doula support and how it can make a positive impact on your baby's birthday.